Great Coastal Gale of 2007: Oregon

-As of December 21, 2007 Washington, Clatsop, Columbia, Polk, Tillamook, and Yamhill Counties were eligible for federal disaster aid.
+As of December 21, 2007, Washington, Clatsop, Columbia, Polk, Tillamook, and Yamhill counties were eligible for federal disaster aid.
 At least 5 people were killed in Oregon from the storm disaster.

 Total direct public losses were about $300 million, with $62 million in infrastructure and $94.1 million in housing alone.
 Timber losses also account for $42 million.
-Indirect losses are expected to surpass direct losses by a factor of at least 5.
+Indirect losses were expected to surpass direct losses by a factor of at least 5.

-The TV series Ax Men was shot during the storms and has footage of the damage.
+The television series Ax Men was shot during the storms and has footage of the damage.

 Washington

 In Washington, the Coast Guard used helicopters to evacuate more than 300 residents from their homes.
 Citing rains, flooding, landslides, road closures, and extensive property damage, Washington governor Christine Gregoire declared a state of emergency for the entire state on December 3.

 Many local governments also declared a state of emergency and issued evacuation orders.
 The city of Bothell urged evacuation for the North Creek Business Park after flooding overtook several routes out of the business park and threatened to top over the North Creek levee in several places.
 Flooding overtook numerous streets and filled many parking lots through the business park.
 Workers for T-Mobile sandbagged parts of the levee to protect that section of the business park.

 Flood waters also closed Highway 522 through Woodinville and flooded sections of downtown Woodinville after a stump blocked a culvert, sending water flooding into Little Bear Parkway.
 Parts of Highway 522 were damaged, leaving it with limited capacity for several days after the water receded.

 Late in the afternoon on December 3, the flooding of the Chehalis River forced the closure of Interstate 5 in the Chambers Way area, and by the next day a 20 mi stretch of the freeway was covered by as much as ten to fifteen feet (3–5 m) of water in locations.
 The floodwaters did not start receding until December 5.
-Late in the evening on December 6, the Washington State Dept. of Transportation reopened one lane for commercial truck traffic, following the next day with reopening all lanes of traffic.
+Late in the evening on December 6, the Washington State Department of Transportation reopened one lane for commercial truck traffic, following the next day with reopening all lanes of traffic.

-Floods cause by snowmelt after December 1, 2007 had snow reported in Washington.

 As of December 22, 2007 Clallam, Grays Harbor, King, Kitsap, Lewis, Mason, Pacific, Snohomish, and Thurston Counties were eligible for federal disaster aid.
 At least 8 people were killed in Washington by the storms, two in Grays Harbor County.

-The storm caused at least $1 billion in damage to Washington State.
+The storm caused at least $1 billion in damage to Washington.